Chester75321/GenEpi/docs/source/example.rst

    $ GenEpi -g example -p example -o ./ --compressld -d 0.9 -r 0.9

-Seld-defined Genome Region
+Self-defined Genome Region
 --------------------------

-Please prepare your seld-defined genome region in this `format <format\.html#Seld-defined Genome Regions>`_.
+Please prepare your self-defined genome region in this `format <format\.html#Seld-defined Genome Regions>`_.
 Then, use the parameter -s for applying it on your data.

 .. code-block:: none